 It's impossible to mention all of the wonderful colors that Silestone is producing today.
-But with so many great colors, everyone will be able to find an amazing color to suit their unique style.
+But with so many great colors, you should be able to find an amazing color to suit their unique style.

 Not all quartz brands are considered equal quality, so know what you are buying before you commit.
 You can't go wrong with Silestone.